 Why Insects Make Sounds

 Crickets are well-known for their chirping, which is primarily a mating call produced by males rubbing their wings together, a process known as stridulation.
 This sound serves to attract females and can vary in frequency and duration among different cricket species.
+To hear this in action, check out this YouTube video of actual cricket sounds, showcasing their distinct chirping:

 Cockroaches, however, do not chirp in the same manner.

-Cockroaches may produce hissing or clicking sounds, but these are not considered chirping and are not used as a form of communication similar to that of crickets.
-The sounds cockroaches make are usually the result of their movement, such as when they scurry across a hard surface, when they feel threatened, or in some species, when air is expelled from their breathing pores, known as spiracles.
-However, these sounds are not used for communication in the way cricket chirps.
+Cockroaches may produce sounds but are not used as a form of communication similar to that of crickets.
+The sounds cockroaches make are usually the result of their movement, such as when:

 Interaction with Humans and Public Health Concerns